 6. Alvoxcon Dual Wireless Lapel Mic

-Did you know that lavalier microphones can also play a good role as the interview microphones?
-They seem to be less powerful and professional, but in reality, they can turn out to be much handier and easier to carry around than any other type of microphones.
+Did you know that lavalier microphones can also play a good role as interview microphones?
+They seem to be less powerful and professional, but in reality, they can turn out to be much handier and easier to carry around than any other type of microphone.

 The sound control is also extended here – you can adjust the volume, reduce the noise or set a certain mode using the controller on receivers.
 Because it has a digital screen, all the settings are displayed on it and you can see all the levels.